 Print marketing in a nutshell?

-Print marketing is essentially everything from the design and print of brochures inside your you hand out to prospects, the sales process, up selling, showing appreciation to existing customers, POS and much more.
+Print marketing is essentially everything from the design and print of brochures inside your you hand out to prospects, the sales process, up-selling, showing appreciation to existing customers, POS and much more.
 There’s a two-pronged approach we use for the home improvement sector, a combo of door to door distribution and direct mail.
-With both, Mr Flyer start from inception (planning and targeting), through to execution (print and delivery).
+With both, Mr Flyer starts from inception (planning and targeting), through to execution (print and delivery).

 The two-pronged approach

 The two-pronged approach is two different methods for two different target audiences.
 Depending on your business, the next few lines may make it clear that you only need to focus on one strategy.
 In some home improvement businesses, the revenue is a combination of sales to the general public, and to the trade.
 A building materials supplier for instance, will typically want to attract both public and trade.
 Yet, as with the Greensleeves example below, you will likely only want to target the public.
 The first strategy I’m sure you will be aware of is door to door flyer distribution, which is ideal for attracting residents.
 However, as it would be pot luck for your flyer to land in a trade persons home, we need something more ‘direct’.
 Therefore, direct mail is what we use to the trade.
 To clarify, door to door distribution literally is where your flyer is delivered door to door, whereas direct mail is posted to specific addresses, which fit a set target demographic (in this case, tradespeople within X miles of your locality).
 We would discuss with you which is most appropriate for your business and plan your campaign accordingly.

 Should it include an offer?